R35007/Mock-Server/README.md

 ## **Store Data**

-Store used to store any values which can be used later for any purpose like response manipulation or loging etc..
+Store used to store any values which can be used later for any purpose like response manipulation or logging etc..

 ### **Route Store**